University of North Bengal: History

 The University of North Bengal was established by The North Bengal University Act, 1961 passed by the Legislature of West Bengal and the university started functioning in 1962.
 It was the first university in the North Bengal region.
 It initially served the predominantly rural areas in the six North Bengal districts of Darjeeling, Jalpaiguri, Cooch Behar, Malda, Uttar Dinajpur and Dakshin Dinajpur, and the neighbouring state of Sikkim.

 In 2007, Sikkim University was established and all colleges of Sikkim were affiliated to it.
 In 2008, the University of Gour Banga was established and almost all the 28 colleges in Maldah, Uttar Dinajpur and Dakshin Dinajpur (with the exception of Raiganj University College) were affiliated to it.
 In 2012-13, Cooch Behar Panchanan Barma University was established with all the colleges of Cooch Behar district and Alipurduar subdivision of Jalpaiguri district affiliated to it.

 The University of North Bengal presently has jurisdiction over the districts of Darjeeling, Kalimpong, Alipurduar and Jalpaiguri.

 Campuses

 The main campus is spread over an area of 330 acre and lies between Siliguri and Bagdogra Airport in the Terai region of Darjeeling district.
 The second campus is in Danguajhar, Jalpaiguri.
 The third campus is located in Salt Lake, Kolkata.

 The university has an annual enrollment of more than 36,000 undergraduate students and more than 1,500 postgraduate students and scholars.

 Organisation and administration

 Governance

 The Vice-chancellor of the University of North Bengal is the chief executive officer of the university.
-Currently, the post of Vice-Chancellor of the university is vacant.
+Currently, Dwipayon Bhardwaj is the Vice-Chancellor of the university.